 About the Parish

-The Ecclesiastical Parish of St James with St Barnabas, Enfield—as we are officially called—comprises the localities of Enfield Highway and Brimsdown, plus portions of Southbury and Ponders End to the south and west and Enfield Wash to the north, in EN3.
+The Ecclesiastical Parish of St James with St Barnabas, Enfield—as we are officially called—comprises the localities of Enfield Highway and Brimsdown, in EN3, the north-east portion of the Borough of Enfield.

 To the west of Brimsdown is what is now called Enfield Highway, named in the eighteenth century for a settlement in Enfield from the ‘kings highe way leading to London’, i.e. what is now the Hertford Road (A1010).
 Earlier there had been a hamlet by the name of Cocksmiths End, recorded in 1572.

 About the Building